naomi-henderson/naomi-henderson.github.io/index.md

 ### *2019.11.01* -  Pangeo CMIP6 Google Cloud Repository (zarr)

 #### Many thanks to Ryan Abernathey and the Pangeo Group for making this possible!
-	- The data collection is growing rapidly - thanks to Richard Seager for providing the local machinery - and to his indulgence for letting me work off-topic to get the data in the cloud
+	- The data collection is growing rapidly - thanks to Richard Seager for providing the local machinery
 	- [Here](pages/tutorial1.html) is a quick tutorial for getting started